mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 #       ___|\___|___|
 ```

 We're in!
-Let's run some quick commands to explore the instance.
+To the left of our cursor we should see something like `[ec2-user@ip-xx-xx-xx-xxx ~]$`, where we previously just saw `$`.
+Let's now run some quick commands to explore the instance.

+{% include header-bash.html %}
 ```bash
 ls
 # (nothing)